MileHacker Logo

 Precipitation and Humidity

-The west coast and northern parts of the island receive the heaviest precipitation, especially from October to April.
+The west coast and the northern part of sections of the island receive the heaviest precipitation, particularly from October to April.
 Victoria, in contrast, consistently ranks among the driest cities in Canada.

-Generally, humidity remains moderate across the island.
-It heightens noticeably during periods of heavy rainfall.
+Generally, it stays humid moderate all over the island.
+It heightens noticeably during intervals of heavy rainfall.

 High Season June-September